55° 49.0′ N · 10° 38.4′ E

 There are a few spots around the marina to go for a meal, but if you are in the need for a snack or would like to buy some fresh or smoked fish, go to Ballen Fisk right at the harbour.
 The fish patties are a must!
 In normal and salmon, you can’t go by them.

 If you have children on board, Ballen has a large crab catching area that will keep the little ones amused for hours on end.
 It is right at the inner beach, so it is usually quite easy to keep an eye on them.

-Of course Ballen can’t go without a mention of the annual Festival that draws people from all over mid-July.
+Of course Ballen can’t go without a mention of the annual Festival that draws people from all over, usually around the third weekend in July.
 The grounds are a short walk from the town, so if you are around, go and get your dose of music!
 The marina is even more crowded and lively than usual on this weekend so plan your visit carefully.
-This year it will be held from July 17th-20th.
-The following week is the annual Jazz Festival!
+The following week is often the annual Jazz Festival.

-This year the Samsø marathon will be held on August 24th.
+Lookout for the current dates for the Samsø marathon.
 It covers almost the whole island, so if you are looking for a tour by foot and are in good shape, go for it!